Log In/Register

 Troopr accelerates gender equality by making sure women in the Forces community aren’t left behind when it comes to accessing life-changing opportunities.

-• Helen Shropshall from Mott MacDonald, winner of the New Service Leaver of the Year award.
+• Helen Shropshall (Mott MacDonald) – Winner, New Service Leaver of the Year

-• Danielle Wood, Barclays, winner of the Role Model of the Year award.
+• Danielle Wood (Barclays) – Winner, Role Model of the Year

-• Fiona Forrest-Anderson, Edinburgh Napier University, winner of the Business Leader of the Year award.
+• Fiona Forrest-Anderson (Edinburgh Napier University) – Winner, Business Leader of the Year

-This International Women’s Day, we’re not just celebrating women – we’re celebrating momentum.
-Women in the Armed Forces community aren’t waiting for permission; they’re making things happen.
+This International Women’s Day, we’re not just celebrating individuals — we’re celebrating impact.